Making a complaint about a health service

 There is also a complaints and appeals procedure under the Disability Act 2005 which you can use if you are unhappy with your child's assessment or service statement or delivery of related services.

-There is no fee to make a formal complaint about a public health or personal social service provided by the HSE.
-There is no fee to make a formal complaint to a service provider, who provides services on behalf of the HSE.
+There is no fee to make a formal complaint about a public health or personal social service provided by the HSE or on behalf of the HSE.

-If you wish to make a complaint about the HSE you should first of all try to resolve the problem locally.
-That means, bringing the complaint to the attention of the person in charge of the service, for example the ward sister in the case of a hospital complaint, or the supervisor in charge for other services.
-Some general advice on how to make a consumer complaint is available here.
+If you wish to make a complaint, you should first try to resolve the problem locally.
+That means, bringing the complaint to the attention of the person in charge of the service, for example, the ward sister in the case of a hospital complaint, or the supervisor in charge for other services.

-If you are still unhappy, you can make your complaint through the formal complaints mechanism.
-There are a number of ways in which to make a complaint to the HSE, including by mail, phone, email, online, or through advocacy or accessibility services.
+If you are not satisfied with the outcome, you can make your complaint through the formal complaints mechanism.
+There are a number of ways to make a complaint to the HSE, including by mail, phone, email, online, or through advocacy or accessibility services.

 Following the investigation, you will receive a written response to your complaint and will be advised of your right to have an internal review of the recommendation of the complaints officer.
 You will also be told of your right to complain to the Ombudsman.

-The law doesn’t provide for a mechanism for implementing the recommendations of a complaints officer or for what is to happen if the recommendation is not implemented.
+The law does not provide for a mechanism for implementing the recommendations of a complaints officer or for what is to happen if the recommendation is not implemented.

-There is more information about the complaints procedure in Your Service, Your Say – HSE Complaints Policy.
+There is more information about the complaints procedure in Your Service, Your Say – HSE Complaints Policy (pdf).